 You'll probably be around kids who aren't your kids some time this busy season.
 Here are four essential emotions you should evoke in them and how to do it.

-You'd better know a few handy tricks, like bending a pencil around your palms or separating your thumb in two.
+You'd better know a few handy tricks, like bending a pencil around your palms or sticking your thumb through your ear.

-Give any kid a big smile and then pull a quarter out of her ear; learn to do this and you'll make friends with the little people everywhere.
+Give any kid a big smile and stick your tongue out at 'em; you'll make friends with the little people everywhere.
+Where do you take it from there?
 Get them to ask you "How" anything works and you've done your job.

 You should absolutely instill fear into the children around you.
 Not terror, you savage.
 Fear.